 7. If You’re Feeling Stressed: Listen to Calm

-While there are plenty of ways to manage stress long-term, there are lots of days when you need a quick fix.
+to manage stress long-term, there are lots of days when you need a quick fix.
 Select any soundtracks from a wide range of scenes like a fireplace, snowfall, or a grass field.
 If you’re still feeling anxious, Calm has more to offer than its relaxing nature-themed noise loops.
 The platform also provides basic meditation sequences for free, as well as more advanced options if you’re willing to spend a little money.

 8. If You’re Feeling Adventurous: Listen to Noisli